scottchiefbaker/SmokeRand/README.md

  xsh         | xorshift64

-Desired tests:

-1. Monobit frequency test
-2. Chi2 frequency test for bytes and 16-bit chunks
-3. Birthday spacings test
-4. Gap test
-5. Matrix rank test: 4096, 8192
-6. Linear complexity test
-7. CollisionOver test.

-Extra tests:

-1. 64-bit birthday test (very long run)
-2. Long runs of chi2 test / monobit freq test

-# Modifications of birthday test
+# Modifications of birthday spacings test

 The birthday test generates input values using the next algorithm: